 I believe in you.

 Don’t say it if you don’t mean it.
 That’s not helpful.
-But, hopefully as a leader you are surrounding yourself with people in which you do believe.
+But, hopefully as a leader you are surrounding yourself with people in whom you do believe.
 Tell them.
 Everyone needs to know this, but in my experience, this is even more important the newer the person is on the team.

 You are an asset to this team.